The physics of boundary conditions in reaction-diffusion problems

 which is known as the Smoluchowski rate~\footnote{Strictly speaking, as shown by Szabo~\cite{Szabo:1989fk}, this results is correct only in the limit $D_A\to0$}.
 This result is simple and elegant and, indeed, it conveys correctly the essential physics of diffusion-limited encounters in diluted solutions.
 A closer inspection, however, reveals some unsettling troubles. \\ An absorbing boundary condition is certainly a clever mathematical trick, but it implies nonetheless a somewhat mysterious mass annihilation.
 In fact, as pointed out by Collins and Kimball (CK) in 1949, the result~\eqref{e:Smolrate} cannot be correct if not every $B$ particle that reaches the reaction radius eventually reacts~\cite{Collins:1949aa}.
 Based on this observation, CK surmised that a more physical boundary condition should be of the Robin (mixed) type, namely

-The rate constant $k^\ast$ (units of M$^{-1}$$s^{-1}$) somehow gauges the finite probability of a reaction indeed occurring and interpolates between reflecting ($k^\ast=0$) and absorbing ($k^\ast\to\infty$) BC.
+The rate constant $k^\ast$ (units of inverse concentration times inverse time) somehow gauges the finite probability of a reaction indeed occurring and interpolates between reflecting ($k^\ast=0$) and absorbing ($k^\ast\to\infty$) BC.
 With the BC~\eqref{e:CKBC}, the stationary solution yields a total flux